 To rename a file or folder on the server, specify the path of the rename target and the action parameter "a=r":

 The ExpeDat Desktop client will prompt the user to enter a new name.

-Instead of specifying a single file to download or folder to receive a single upload, a URL may request up to 32 download or upload targets.
+Instead of specifying a single file to download or upload, a URL may request up to 32 download or upload targets.
 In both cases, the URL path must be that of an accessible folder.
 For downloads (Gets), add multiple "t=" keys each with the relative path of a file to be downloaded.
-For uploads (Sends), include a single "t=" key with the maximum number of files to be uploaded.
+For uploads (Sends), use a single "t=" key with the maximum number of files to be uploaded to the target folder.
 For example:

 When a Return URL with status results is requested, status will be provided for each target.